-- The Code of Conduct at Gladstone South State School outlines proactive and preventive whole-school processes and strategies that facilitate the development of acceptable standards of behaviour to create a caring, productive and safe environment for learning and teaching - Promotes an effective learning and teaching environment that allows positive aspirations, relationships and values to develop and foster mutual respect - Encourages all students to take increasing responsibility for their own behaviour and the consequences of their actions. - There is a Planning Room for reflection during each first break if a children has broken the school's behaviour expectations.
-A note will be sent to parents to notify them if their child had a Planning Room.
+- The Code of Conduct at Gladstone South State School outlines proactive and preventive whole-school processes and strategies that facilitate the development of acceptable standards of behaviour to create a caring, productive and safe environment for learning and teaching - Promotes an effective learning and teaching environment that allows positive aspirations, relationships and values to develop and foster mutual respect - Encourages all students to take increasing responsibility for their own behaviour and the consequences of their actions.

 Our School is based on the philosophy of - Positive Behaviour of Learning program.
-(PBL) http://behaviour.education.gld.gov.au/positive-behaviour/whole-school/Pages/default.aspx
+(PBL) http://behaviour.education.qld.gov.au/positive-behaviour/whole-school/Pages/default.aspx